Berlin · Open to ML roles

 Spatiotemporal Ball Detection

-92% accuracy at 10px threshold — 2× the YOLOv8 baseline
+92% accuracy at 10px threshold — 2× the single-frame baseline

-Standard object detectors fail on fast-moving balls: motion blur, occlusions, and perspective collapse.
-The solution: treat video as a sequence, not a frame.
-A frozen DINOv2 backbone (via RF-DETR encoder) extracts spatial features from 5-frame windows at 10 FPS.
-A 4-layer Temporal Transformer then reasons across those frames to predict ball visibility and exact pixel position in the final frame.
+Standard object detectors fail on fast-moving balls: motion blur, occlusions, and perspective collapse break single-frame assumptions.
+The fix: model video as a temporal sequence.
+A large pre-trained vision encoder extracts rich spatial features from multi-frame windows, then a temporal reasoning module attends across those frames to jointly predict ball visibility and sub-pixel position in the final frame.

-- ▸F1 Score 0.9032, RMSE 15.23px, Position-aware @25px = 0.85, @50px = 0.88
+• F1 Score 0.9032, RMSE 15.23px, Position-aware @25px = 0.85, @50px = 0.88

-Grameenphone Recommendation Engine
+Recommendation Engine at Scale

 Real-time personalisation for 60M+ subscribers at sub-100ms